20 Pantry Snacks Every New Mom Should Have After Baby - Baby Chick

 Cut bananas in the bowl

 Bananas are a great source of potassium and fiber.
-They help your digestion stay regular and are an excellent alternative to a processed snack or dessert.
+They help maintain regular digestion and are an excellent alternative to processed snacks or desserts.

 11. Handful of Walnuts